Reading now: Slope angle in construction – definition, calculation and practical tips

 Practical example:

-Safety measures for steep slopes
+Safety measures for steep embankments

 • Drainage systems: drain groundwater and prevent softening.